muntasirrb/muntasirrb.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am currently serving as an Adjunct Lecturer in the Department of CSE at BRAC University, Dhaka.
-I teach CSE220: Data Structures and CSE330: Numerical Methods.
+I am currently serving as a Lecturer in the Department of CSE at BRAC University, Dhaka.
+I teach CSE220: Data Structures, CSE221: Algorithms and CSE330: Numerical Methods.
 My research interest lies in the field of Artificial Intelligence and Machine Learning.

-I am also pursuing MSc in Computer Science and Engineering at BRAC University.
+I am also pursuing an MSc in Computer Science and Engineering at BRAC University.
 Previously, I've worked as a Lecturer in the department of ITM at Daffodil International University.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.